vishnu-prasanth/jekyll-blog/_posts/2019-05-24-offline-knife-binds-for-csgo.md

 tags: counter-strike-global-offensive video-games
 ---

-Are you fed up inspecting the two default knives that come with CSGO?
-Would you like to run around switching knives with just the press of a button?
-If you said yes to any or all of the above then you've come to the right place.<br>
+I spend a lot of time offline with bots, aim maps, KZ and surf maps.
+And I get bored inspecting just the default knives that come with the vanilla game.
+Since Valve has provided a way to switch knifes, I thought why not bind it and I did!
+Now I can run around switching knives with just the press of a button.
+Sweet! <br>

-You may also want to try this if you're someone like me who spend a lot of time offline with bots, aim maps, KZ or other training maps.<br>
+There is also another way to equip all skins gloves etc, but that requires running the game in insecure mode which means no connection to Valve's servers.
+Anyways I'll try that next, just for fun.<br><br>

 <!--more-->

-This will also work when you play online with friends, just make sure that whoever is hosting the server should enable `sv_cheats` and everyone else should have the keybinds.<br>
+This should also work when playing online with friends, just need to make sure whoever is hosting the server has `sv_cheats` set to 1 and everyone else joining the server should have the knife script.<br>

-If you are someone who is comfortable setting up cfg scripts then go with the [Quick Setup][3] otherwise take the long route starting at the [The Basics][2]<br>
+The required files are available for download below.

 Download Link --> <a name="download-link">[knife_binds.zip][1]</a><br><br>

 ### Quick Setup<br>
 - - -

-After you finish downloading, extract the downloaded zip to your `csgo/cfg` folder.<br>
+After downloading the files, extract the files to `csgo/cfg`.<br>

-Folder structure after extracting should be something like this<br>
+Folder structure after extracting should look like this<br>
 ```
 ├── cfg
 │   ├── knife_binds.cfg